Default method in kotlin interface

 -

-is an annotation + compiler flag in Kotlin to enable using Java 8default
+@JvmDefaultis an annotation + compiler flag in Kotlin to enable using Java 8defaultinterface methods. -

 A basic interface in Kotlin looks like following